A Digital Nomad Guide to Medellin

 Concerning the wifi and its speed… Personally, I never had a problem with the internet in Medellin.
 It is quite a megapolis with solid infrastructure that fits like a glove to the lifestyle of an online worker.
 The cafes usually have wifi with a speed of around 10 Mbs to offer.
 Regarding mobile internet, Medellin has the reliability of 4G.
 The most popular internet providers are Claro and UNE, and you can choose your best option from up to 50-100 Mbs.

-Where to live in Medellin
+Best Places to Live in Medellin

 As a digital nomad, you probably would like to live somewhere vibrant and cultural at the same time.
 All hours online must be compensated with great outdoor and leisure.
 Otherwise, what is the point of being a nomad if to spend time at home office all day long and not to look for adventure in a new place?